rosemondepower/heartworm_genome/02_code/hw_wgs_workbook.md

+## SNPs QC

-## Querying SNP and INDEL QC profiles to determine thresholds for filters
+### Querying SNP and INDEL QC profiles to determine thresholds for filters

 Adopted from Javier's paper.